S3-working-group/s3-practical-guide/docs/all.md

 **Semi-Autonomy:** The autonomy of people to decide for themselves how to create value, limited by the constraints of their domain, and by objections brought by the delegator, representatives, or others.

-**Social Technology:** Social technology is any process, technique, method, skill or any other approach that people can use to influence social systems — organizations, societies, communities etc. — to support achieving shared objectives and guide meaningful interaction and exchange.
+**Social Technology:** Any process, technique, method, skill or any other approach that people can use to influence social systems — organizations, societies, communities etc. — to support achieving shared objectives and guide meaningful interaction and exchange.

 **Sociocracy:** An approach for organizing together where people affected by decisions can influence them on the basis of reasons to do so.

 **Sociocratic Circle-Organisation Method (SCM):** An egalitarian governance method for organizations based on a sociocratic mindset, developed in the Netherlands by Gerard Endenburg.

+**Standard Constraint:** A constraint that affects several domains (e.g. all sales teams, an entire branch, platform, or department), or even all domains of the organization (e.g. company-wide strategy, a business models, or an organization-wide rule).

 **Strategy:** A high level approach for how people will create value to successfully account for a domain.